-One Great Hour of Sharing is one of the PC(USA) special offerings received at MPC.
-This offering is received each year on Palm Sunday, and supports Presbyterian Disaster Assistance, The Presbyterian Hunger Program, and The Presbyterian Committee on the Self-Development of People
+One Great Hour of Sharing: This offering is received each year on Palm Sunday, and supports Presbyterian Disaster Assistance, The Presbyterian Hunger Program, and The Presbyterian Committee on the Self-Development of People

 Doris Topping Fund for SERVE: MPC is proud to be one of the founding churches of SERVE, a community based organization dedicated to Securing Emergency Resources through Volunteer Efforts.
 Doris Topping a long time member of Manassas Presbyterian Church, was a founding member of SERVE (now a campus of Northern Virginia Family Service).
 This memorial offering is dedicated to support the programs, shelter, and hunger resource center at SERVE.
 MPC also has several service programs that support SERVE.

-The Pentecost Offering is one of the PC(USA) special offerings received at MPC.
-This offering helps the church encourage, develop, and support its young people and also address the needs of at-risk children.
+Pentecost Offering: This offering helps the church encourage, develop, and support its young people and also address the needs of at-risk children.
 40% of the offering is retained by individual congregations.
 MPC dedicates our portion of this offering to support CASA, Court Appointed Special Advocates, which supports and promotes court-appointed volunteer advocacy so every abused or neglected child in the United States can be safe, have a permanent home and the opportunity to thrive.
 The remaining 60% supports the youth ministries of the Presbyterian Mission Agency: Young Adult Volunteers, Ministries for Youth, and Children-at-Risk.

-The Peace & Global Witness Offering is one of the PC(USA) special offerings received at MPC.
-Received on World Communion Sunday, this offering enables the church to promote the peace of Christ across the world.
+Peace & Global Witness Offering: Received on World Communion Sunday, this offering enables the church to promote the peace of Christ across the world.
 Individual congregations are encouraged to retain 25% of this offering to support local peacemaking ministries and connect with the global witness of Christ’s peace.
 MPC determines the recipient of this portion of the offering based upon current needs.
 Mid-councils retain 25% for ministries of peace and reconciliation and are encouraged to support the Freedom Rising Fund.
 The remaining 50% is used by the Presbyterian Mission Agency to advocate for peace and justice in cultures of violence, including our own, through collaborative projects of education and Christian witness.